Accreditations / Memberships

 R v AB – Central; Criminal Court 2012

-Julian Waskett was led by a QC in a bay shaking case.
-The prosecution pathologist was discredited and the case was discontinued on the direction of the Judge.
+Julian Waskett was led by a QC in this baby shaking case which left the defendant’s child with permanent brain damage.
+The defendant was acquitted after the prosecution neuro-pathologist’s evidence was discredited and the case was discontinued by the prosecution.